 I'm not wedded to one single idea.

-That's where I thought I just wanted to have the proof of it, that's where it was.
+I just wanted to have the proof of it.

 No, I don't know that it's under the bus moment.

-I don't I don't think Boehner's throwing anybody under the bus.
+I don't think Boehner is throwing anybody under the bus.

-It's just it's called trying to be all things to all people.
+It's just called trying to be all things to all people.

 And they were having a discussion.

-This is number 21, Ed, a discussion of the debt limit vote negotiations.
+This is number 21, Ed, discussion of the debt limit vote negotiations.

 And here is Howard Feynman.

-I can tell you the Tea Party types, having seen John Boehner in his reasonable mode out there in that interview with ABC are going to be increasingly suspicious about him, which may in fact make Boehner more difficult to deal with on the debt ceiling vote than might have been the case a week or two ago when, as I understand it, Speaker Boehner pretty much assured White House top White House officials that he wasn't gonna, you know, go to the brink on the debt ceiling.
+I can tell you the Tea Party types, having seen John Boehner in his reasonable mode out there in that interview with ABC, are going to be increasingly suspicious about him, which may in fact make Boehner more difficult to deal with on the debt ceiling vote than might have been the case a week or two ago when, as I understand it, Speaker Boehner pretty much assured White House top White House officials that he wasn't going to go to the brink on the debt ceiling.

 I think that promise that Boehner supposedly made to the White House might not be in good standing now.

-So if I understand this, a couple weeks ago, Boehner supposedly told the White House, hey, why don't worry, I'm not gonna go to the brink on the debt ceiling, which we knew.
+So if I understand this, a couple weeks ago, Boehner supposedly told the White House, hey, don't worry, I'm not going to go to the brink on the debt ceiling, which we knew.

-We knew they're gonna kick the can down the road on that, just like the continuing resolution.
+We knew they're going to kick the can down the road on that, just like the continuing resolution.

-But Howard Feynman is saying Tea Party types having seen Boehner in his reasonable mode out there are going to be increasingly suspicious about him, which may make Boehner more meaning, I guess what Feynman's theory is a Tea Party's gonna lean on Boehner and Boehner is going to cave to the Tea Party.
+But Howard Feynman is saying Tea Party types, having seen Boehner in his reasonable mode out there, are going to be increasingly suspicious about him, which may make Boehner more.

-And Boehner is gonna not go along with the debt ceiling raise.
+And Boehner is going to not go along with the debt ceiling raise.

-See, Boehner's so much more enjoyable when he's reasonable.
+See, Boehner is so much more enjoyable when he's reasonable.

-So at Boehner says he's not wedded to Paul Ryan's Medicare part in the budget, he's reasonable.
+So Boehner says he's not wedded to Paul Ryan's Medicare part and the budget.

 New York Times blog, the caucus, why Republicans may be skipping the 2012 presidential run.